 - Avoid using hot water

-- Only use mild cleansing agents that minimize irritation and dryness of the skin
+- Only use mild soaps that minimize irritation and dryness of the skin

 - Avoid low humidity because it promotes scaling and dryness